Skip navigation

 Are there any risks to the test?

-There is very little risk to having a hematocrit test or other type of blood test.
+There is very little risk to a blood test.
 You may have slight pain or bruising at the spot where the needle was put in, but most symptoms go away quickly.

 What do the results mean?

 Your hematocrit test results are reported as a number.
-That number is the percentage of your blood that's made of red blood cells.
-For example, if your hematocrit test result is 42, it means that 42% of your blood is red blood cells and the rest is white blood cells, platelets, and blood plasma.
+That number is the percentage of your blood that's made up of red blood cells.
+For example, if your hematocrit test result is 42, it means that 42% of your blood is red blood cells, and the rest is made up of white blood cells, platelets, and blood plasma.

-A hematocrit level that's lower than normal may be a sign that:
+A lower-than-normal hematocrit level may be a sign that:

-- Your body doesn't have enough red blood cells (anemia).
-There are many types of anemia that can be caused by different medical conditions.
+• Your body doesn't have enough red blood cells (anemia).
+There are many types of anemia, and they can be caused by different medical conditions.

-A hematocrit level that's higher than normal may be a sign that:
+A higher-than-normal hematocrit level may be a sign that:

-If your results are not in the normal range, it doesn't always mean that you have a medical condition that needs treatment.
-Living at high altitudes where there's less oxygen in the air may cause a high hematocrit.
-That's because your body responds to low oxygen levels by making more red blood cells so that you get the oxygen you need.
+If your results are not in the normal range, it doesn't always mean you have a medical condition that needs treatment.
+Living at high altitudes with less oxygen in the air may cause a high hematocrit.
+That's because your body responds to low oxygen levels by making more red blood cells to give you the oxygen you need.

 Pregnancy can cause a low hematocrit.
-That's because the body has more fluid than normal during pregnancy, which decreases the percentage that's made of red blood cells.
+That's because your body has more fluid than usual during pregnancy, which decreases the percentage that's made of red blood cells.

 To learn what your test results mean, talk with your provider.